 Knowing when to trade is critical for your success as a day trader.
 The stock market behaves very differently in the morning vs the middle of the day and the end of the day.
 You need to know the different characteristics of each part of the trading day in order to find the high probability setups.
 Let’s talk about the characteristics of each part of the trading day:

 Morning trading is the wild west.
 It is the most volatile time of day, and where the most volume is present in momentum stocks.
 From the market open at 9:30am-11am is a period of price discovery.
 The market has just opened and traders are reacting to stocks gapping up or gapping down, usually with some type of news catalyst.
 This is my favorite part of the trading day as a day trader.

 Momentum stocks will be trading with very large ranges at this time of the trading day.
-This means you can make huge percentage gains in a short period of time.
+This means you have the potential make huge percentage gains in a short period of time.
 But this also means you can lose a lot of money in a short period of time if you do not have proper risk management.
-It is crucial to take your profits as well when you have a decent sized gain, as stocks can quickly reverse on you and your position will turn into a loss.
+It is crucial to take your profits as well when you have a decent-sized gain, as stocks can quickly reverse on you and your position will turn into a loss.